-Dr. Karan Chopra, our highly experienced and compassionate breast reconstruction surgeon, understands that each patient has unique reasons and goals for their breast rebuilding procedure.
+Dr. Karan Chopra, our compassionate board-certified breast reconstruction surgeon, understands that each patient has unique reasons and goals for their breast rebuilding procedure.
 He is committed to supporting you during the different stages of your breast reconstruction and walking you through every step of the process.

 Considerations Before Breast Reconstruction Surgery